vascogrilo/LDE/README.md

 Current Status
 -----------------

+ * Live code interpretation is enabled.
+Code is interpreted every 10sec for now.
  * Conversions are working.
 So far we have conversions for List,Seq,Map,Int and String.
  * Output is parsed and results identifiers are extracted and stored successfully.
  * Code is interpreted as a whole.